syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 ![appearance-customization-in-winui-scheduler](Appointment_Images/adding-appearance-customization-in-winui-scheduler.png)

 N>
-* By default, the `ScheduleAppointment` is set as the `DataContext` for the `AppointmentTemplate` and `AppointmentTemplateSelector` for both `ScheduleAppointment` and custom data object in the `ItemsSource` of SfScheduler.
+* By default, the `ScheduleAppointment` is set as the `DataContext` for the `AppointmentTemplate` and `AppointmentTemplateSelector` for both `ScheduleAppointment` and business object in the `ItemsSource` of SfScheduler.
-* The custom data object can be bound in the `AppointmentTemplate` and `AppointmentTemplateSelector` by using the property of `ScheduleAppointment.Data.`
+* The business object can be bound in the `AppointmentTemplate` and `AppointmentTemplateSelector` by using the property of `ScheduleAppointment.Data.`